 The Lofdal property is centered on the Neoproterozoic Lofdal intrusive complex, a regional geological feature associated with numerous occurrences of rare earth element (REE) mineralization.
-The heavy rare earth element (HREE) mineralisation at Lofdal comprises multiple zones of hydrothermal alteration, predominantly albitisation and carbonatization, associated with narrow carbonatite dykes of variable thickness, trending from northeast to southwest through to north-northeast to south-southwest.
-Exploration results have demonstrated the occurrence of rare earth mineralization on a district scale.
-The mineralized zones stretch in northeasterly directions over several kilometers (Figure 2) which results in an overall prospective area of about 20 km by 10 km.
+The REE mineralisation is bound to multiple zones of hydrothermal alteration, predominantly albitization and carbonatization, associated with narrow carbonatite dykes of variable thickness.

+Exploration results have demonstrated the occurrence of heavy rare earth (HREE) mineralization on a district scale.
+The mineralized zones stretch in northeasterly directions over a prospective area of about 20 km by 10 km (Figure 2).

 Figure 2: Regional-scale, structurally controlled alteration zones carry the HREE-mineralization at Lofdal.
-The mineralized system is covered by Mining License 200.
+The mineralized system is covered by the Company's Mining License 200.

-The two mineralized zones that have been evaluated by the recent drilling being known as Area 4 and Area 2B (Figure 3).
+The two mineralized zones that have been evaluated by the recent resource drilling are "Area 4" and "Area 2B", (Figure 3).
 At Area 4, the zone of alteration has been traced for over 1,100 m at surface, where it is characterised by an intensely altered core of 15 m to 30 m thickness with a less altered halo of 50 m to 60 m that extends up to 100 m in thickness.
-The alteration zone for Area 2B has been traced along a strike length of 600 m and its thickness ranges from 20 m to 35 m, thinning to less than 10 m in the central section of the deposit.
+The alteration zone at Area 2B has been traced along a strike length of 600 m and its thickness ranges from 20 m to 35 m, thinning to less than 10 m in the central section of the deposit.
 Regional sampling and mapping suggest that the mineralisation for both deposits may extend for several kilometres along strike.

-Figure 3 Simplified geology of the central Lofdal project showing the location of the Area 4 and Area 2B deposits in relation to other structures with rare earth mineralization which underwent reconnaissance drilling.
+Figure 3 Simplified geology of the central Lofdal project area showing the location of the Area 4 and Area 2B deposits in relation to other structures with rare earth mineralization which underwent reconnaissance drilling.